On this page

 Generally, reverse mortgages are only available to borrowers aged 60 and over and loan drawdowns are paid as a lump sum, income stream or line of credit.

-The maximum amount of equity you can withdraw with this type of loan varies between providers (usually 15%-45%) and the maximum drawdown is normally based on your age, to ensure you retain adequate capital in your property.
+The maximum amount of equity you can withdraw with this type of loan varies between providers (usually 15–45%) and is normally based on your age to ensure you retain adequate equity in your property.

 With a reverse mortgage, interest is charged just like a normal home loan, but repayments are not required.
 Instead, the interest compounds over the years and is added to the initial loan amount.

 You retain ownership of your home and you can remain there for as long as you wish, or until your estate is wound up, at which point the loan is repaid.

 Most lenders offer considerable flexibility in their reverse mortgage loan products.
 Borrowers can usually make multiple drawdowns and repay their loan in full, or part, at any time without penalty.